 Murrine are still made by hand, in the same way they were made in centuries past.
 The shear quality and work involved justifies completely the high price one has to pay for what is, in all respects, a work of art.

-Tommasi has been making glass for generations.
-Quality is superb and prices reasonable (as Murano prices go).
-The factory is right in the heart of the Murano district.
-Contact details are:
+Tommasi has been making glass for generations. quality is superb and prices are reasonable (as Murano prices go).
+The only product of theirs that I have heard people having issues with are their rings, where the glass falls out from the prongs.

 Address: Tommasi & Figli, Murano - Museo, Rivalonga Conterie - 30141 Venice Italy